Solutions / IT Operations

 How adoption actually works

-A truth control plane sounds like a platform transformation.
+A system of action sounds like a platform transformation.
 It isn’t.
 XOPS sits above the systems you already own.
 Nothing gets ripped out.
 No data migration.
 No SoR replacement.
 Pick the painful domain.
 Ship Outcomes against it.
 Expand when the math is yours to defend.

 1